jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 In contrast, fullscreen HUDs (prefaced with `BeginHUD()`) are drawn along the whole screen, so `(0, 0)` points to the top left corner of the *screen* (by default), not a specific area.
 The size of the fullscreen HUD specified through `BeginHUD()` only defines the virtual canvas initially allocated for the HUD elements but does *not* actually correspond to screen resolution or aspect ratio.
 For example, if you define a 320x200 fullscreen HUD, the 320x200 area should be basically treated as a guide to how much space you have for your elements, which means the graphic elements should be initially designed with a 320x200 canvas in mind; however, it does *not* correspond to how much space you will actually have available: even when it's scaled up to the screen size, the width will likely be above 320 and the height will be above 200 due to aspect ratio and screen size.

 As such, explicit offsets like `(0, 168)`, **should never be used with fullscreen HUDs**.
 Instead, elements should be aligned against specific anchor points, such as screen corners and edges.
-This can be achieved with the use of the various DI_SCREEN* and DI_ITEM* flags.
-All of these flags can be seen can be found [in GZDoom GitHub repository](https://github.com/coelckers/gzdoom/blob/eb56eb380e5b35c9e1d4ba5323a4ec6a1dc0ae8c/wadsrc/static/zscript/engine/ui/statusbar/statusbarcore.zs#L27).
+This can be achieved with the use of the various `DI_SCREEN*` and `DI_ITEM*` flags.
+All of these flags can be seen can be found [in GZDoom GitHub repository](https://github.com/coelckers/gzdoom/blob/eb56eb380e5b35c9e1d4ba5323a4ec6a1dc0ae8c/wadsrc/static/zscript/engine/ui/statusbar/statusbarcore.zs#L27), but they're also documented on specific function pages on the wiki, for example [`DrawImage()`](https://zdoom.org/wiki/DrawImage_(BaseStatusBar)).

-DI_SCREEN* flags define the starting point for the position coordinates.
+`DI_SCREEN*` flags define the starting point for the position coordinates.
 For example, `DI_SCREEN_LEFT_TOP` will define the left top corner as `(0, 0)`, while `DI_SCREEN_RIGHT_BOTTOM` will define right bottom as such.
 Note, it doesn't change the *direction* of the offsets: positive X is still down and positive Y is still right; it only changes the position of the starting point.
 This means that, if you use `DI_SCREEN_RIGHT_BOTTOM`, you basically have to use `(0, 0)` or negative values to go upward and leftward, since positive values will shift the element beyond the screen edges.

 The flags can be combined using `|` to define both corner and edge offsets, e.g. `DI_SCREEN_LEFT|DI_SCREEN_TOP`.
-However, there are also pre-combined flags available, which are more commonly used; here's how they're positioned on the screen:
+However, there are also pre-combined flags available, which are more commonly used (such as `DI_SCREEN_LEFT_TOP`); here's how they're positioned on the screen:

 <img src="HUDguides/DI_SCREEN.png" title="" alt="DI_SCREEN" data-align="center">

-DI_ITEM* flags define where the HUD graphic itself will be placed relative to the specified coordinates.
+`DI_ITEM*` flags define where the HUD graphic itself will be placed relative to the specified coordinates.
 For example, with `DI_ITEM_LEFT_TOP` the anchor point will be placed at the top left corner of the image.
-Note, that **the graphic's own offsets are ignored when drawn on the HUD**, instead the DI_ITEM* flags define its relative position.
+Note, that **the graphic's own offsets are ignored when drawn on the HUD**, instead the `DI_ITEM*` flags define its relative position.
 This allows you to draw graphics on the screen, such as sprites, without worrying about their initial offsets.

-Similarly to DI_SCREEN* flags, DI_ITEM* flags can be combined, but there are also some combinatory flags already available.
+Similarly to `DI_SCREEN*` flags, `DI_ITEM*` flags can be combined, but there are also some combinatory flags already available.
 Here's how they define anchor points of an element:

 <img src="HUDguides/DI_ITEM.png" title="" alt="DI_ITEM" data-align="center">

-Combining DI_SCREEN* and DI_ITEM* flags, you can position graphics relative to screen corners, edges or center without worrying about the size of the image, or the screen.
+Combining `DI_SCREEN*` and `DI_ITEM*` flags, you can position graphics relative to screen corners, edges or center without worrying about the size of the image, or the screen.
 For example, let's say we want to draw a medikit sprite **at the center of the screen**:

 ```csharp
 DrawImage("MEDIA0", (0,0), DI_SCREEN_CENTER);
 ```

-Simply use `|` to append one of the DI_ITEM* flags, e.g.:
+Simply use `|` to append one of the `DI_ITEM*` flags, e.g.:

 ```csharp
 DrawImage("MEDIA0", (0,0), DI_SCREEN_CENTER|DI_ITEM_LEFT_TOP);
 ```

-The GIF below demonstrates how the different DI_ITEM* flags will move the image relative to its origin point (the origin is marked with a red circle):
+The GIF below demonstrates how the different `DI_ITEM*` flags will move the image relative to its origin point (the origin is marked with a red circle):

 <img src="HUDguides/item_flags.gif" title="" alt="DI_ITEM flags" data-align="center">

 To reiterate:

-* The offsets (`(0, 0)` in this example) and the DI_SCREEN* flags define the *position of the origin point*.
+* The offsets (`(0, 0)` in this example) and the `DI_SCREEN*` flags define the *position of the origin point*.

-* The DI_ITEM* flags define the *position of the image relative to the specified origin point*.
+* The `DI_ITEM*` flags define the *position of the image relative to the specified origin point*.

 Using this knowledge, you can draw an image **at the top left corne**r: